Denis-Frizat/Denis-Frizat/README.md

 ### Hi there 👋

-My name is Denis, I have a broad range of interests but I am particularly passionate about the Python programming language, data science, and machine learning models.
-I am always seeking new projects to explore and innovate.
-Connect with me on GitHub regularly to see my latest work ! :)
+Hello!
+My name is Denis.
+I have a broad range of interests, but I'm especially passionate about Python, data science, and machine learning.
+I have a background in Environmental Science and completed an amazing Data Science Bootcamp.
+I’m always excited to explore new projects and innovate.
+Feel free to connect with me on GitHub to see my latest work!

+😄 Pronouns: He / Him
+🌱 Currently: A member of the Climate Change AI Community 🔭 Working on: Projects that combine environmental science and data science!

 <!--
 **Denis-Frizat/Denis-Frizat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.